keboola/developers-docs/cli/commands/remote/workspace/delete/index.md

 ### Options

 `-W, --workspace-id string`
-: Id of the workspace to delete.
+: Id of the workspace to be deleted.
 You can find it using the [List Workspaces](/cli/commands/remote/workspace/list/) command.

 `-H, --storage-api-host <string>`
-: Keboola Connection instance url, eg. "connection.keboola.com"
+: Keboola Connection instance URL, e.g. "connection.keboola.com"

 [Global Options](/cli/commands/#global-options)